-- Deferred Infrastructure and Maintenance Needs at Police Facilities: adds one-time funding to upgrade the fire protection system and three electrical systems, replace the chiller, perform exterior waterproofing, and design a redundant electrical power system at the Police Communications Building (\$6.6 million); replace the chiller, two elevator controllers, HVAC controls, and lighting at the firing range, and perform exterior waterproofing at the Police Administration Building (\$2.0 million). - City Hall Waterproofing: adds one-time funding of \$1.6 million to address water infiltration issues at City Hall. - City Cultural Facilities Capital Maintenance: adds one-time funding of \$400,000 to address critical maintenance needs at the City's Cultural Facilities (San José Museum of Art, Technology Museum of Innovation, Repertory Theatre, and Children's Discovery Museum). - Preventative Maintenance at City Facilities: adds one-time funding of \$1.3 million to maintain critical preventative maintenance at City facilities at 80% for HVAC, plumbing, lighting, roofing, generators, and emergency fire alert systems. - Technology Investments: adds funding to replace the City's operating and capital budget systems (\$2.9 million), to upgrade the City's Microsoft Office 2003 Suite to an Office 365 subscription model (\$812,000 in 2013-2014 and \$262,000 ongoing), and to fund computer service replacements and network upgrades (\$250,000). - Workers' Compensation Service Delivery Pilot Program: eliminates 8 vacant positions and shifts funding to a third party administrator that will provide workers' compensation claims administration for approximately 40-50% of the cases during this two-year pilot.
-The goal of this pilot will be to determine if the overall cost of the program can be reduced. - Employment Services Staffing: adds 1 position to address the increased demand for employment and classification services and provide workforce planning and human resources analytics. - Capital Project Staffing: adds a net 7.35 capital-funded staff in the Public Works Department to support the delivery of the City's 2013-2014 Capital Program.
-(Capital Funds) - Human Resources Training and Development: adds 1 position to coordinate and communicate training opportunities to City employees, restart the employee survey, and coordinate exit surveys. - Minimum Wage Ordinance: adds 2.5 positions to address the workload associated with this new program. - Medical Marijuana Program: continues staffing in the Finance Department, the City Attorney's Office, and the City Manager's Office to support this program. - Council Appointees: continues 4 positions in the City Attorney's Office (2 ongoing) to provide legal support to the Successor Agency to the San Jose Redevelopment Agency, City departments, and the Capital Program; continues 2 positions in the City Manager's Office to support employee relations; and continues 2 positions in the City Clerk's Office. - Implementation of this proposal is contingent on the outcome of pending litigation; however, some components of the deferred infrastructure and maintenance at Police facilities and preventative maintenance at City facilities would not be delayed - Ongoing implementation of this proposal is contingent on the outcome of pending litigation
+- Deferred Infrastructure and Maintenance Needs at Police Facilities: upgrades the fire protection system and three electrical systems, replaces the chiller, perform exterior waterproofing, and design a redundant electrical power system at the Police Communications Building (\$6.6 million); replaces the chiller, two elevator controllers, HVAC controls, and lighting at the firing range, and performs exterior waterproofing at the Police Administration Building (\$2.0 million). - City Hall Waterproofing: adds one-time funding of \$1.6 million to address water infiltration issues at City Hall. - Preventative Maintenance at City Facilities: adds one-time funding of \$1.3 million to maintain critical preventative maintenance at City facilities at 80% for HVAC, plumbing, lighting, roofing, generators, and emergency fire alert systems. - Technology Investments: adds funding to replace the City's operating and capital budget systems (\$2.9 million), to upgrade the City's Microsoft Office 2003 Suite to an Office 365 subscription model (\$812,000 in 2012-2013 and \$262,000 ongoing), and to fund computer service replacements and network upgrades (\$250,000). - Workers' Compensation Service Delivery Pilot Program: eliminates 8 vacant positions and shift funding to a third party administrator that will provide Workers' Compensation claims administration for approximately 40-50% of the cases during this two-year pilot.
+With \$19.5 million budgeted for workers' compensation claims, the goal of this pilot will be to determine if the overall cost of the program can be reduced. - Employment Services Staffing: adds 1 position to address the increased demand for employment and classification services and provide workforce planning and human resources analytics. - Capital Project Staffing: adds 5.75 capital-funded staff in the Public Works Department to support the delivery of the City's 2013-2014 Capital Program. - Minimum Wage Ordinance: adds 2.5 positions to address the workload associated with this new program. - Medical Marijuana Program: continue staffing in the Finance Department, the City Attorney's Office, and the City Manager's Office to support this program. - Council Appointees: continues 4 positions in the City Attorney's Office (2 ongoing) to provide legal support to the Successor Agency to the San Jose Redevelopment Agency, City departments, and the Capital Program; continues 2 positions in the City Manager's Office to support employee relations; and continues 2 positions in the City Clerk's Office. - Implementation of this proposal is contingent on the outcome of pending litigation; however, some components of the deferred infrastructure and maintenance at Police facilities and preventative maintenance at City facilities would not be delayed - Ongoing implementation of this proposal is contingent on the outcome of pending litigation